numurus-nepi/.github/README.md

 NEPI Engine, is a software toolkit that helps engineers reduce the time and risks of bringing robotic and edge-AI applications to market.

-Come **Start creating your next edge AI and automation solution today with NEPI!**
+**Start creating your next edge AI and automation solution today with NEPI!**

 <img src="https://numurus.com/wp-content/uploads/NEPI-Hand-Icons-2000x1330-1.png" width="600px">